 This classic concept uses geometric shapes, patterns and abstract elements to create visual interest.
 It allows creative freedom, offers a variety of interpretations and can convey a modern aesthetic.

-This style is inspired by comics and cartoons and uses simplified, exaggerated and sometimes humorous illustrations for Learning contentLearning content is the basis for knowledge and skills required in educational contexts..
+This style is inspired by comics and cartoons and uses simplified, exaggerated and sometimes humorous illustrations for learning content.
 It creates a playful and entertaining aesthetic, enables graphically clear communication and is appealing to different learners.

 This style uses only lines to depict shapes, contours and textures.
 Lineart is usually drawn in black and white.
 The advantages are clear and simple representations, good scalability and the possibility for creative experiments.